Flowminder/FDFA_01/README.md

 FDFA\_01
 ========

+This repository hosts the code of the dashboard providing interactive mapping and visualization of this new dataset.
+It is deployed
+<a href="https://gravier.shinyapps.io/fdfa_01_dev_v4/" target="_blank">here</a>.

 The lack of coherent and comparable data on migration restricts our ability to design appropriate migration and development policies, protect and assist migrant populations, and monitor progress towards the